 Once you have exited the venue, please use mobile phones to arrange to meet your graduate or family member.

-To request accommodations in advance, a graduate may indicate their needs when they complete the Graduate Participation Form.
+To request accommodations in advance, a graduate may indicate their and/or their guests’ needs when they complete the Graduate Participation Form.
 Please note, only graduates have access to the form.

 Kelly Mack, Administrative Associate | (541) 259-0305